LibertyAces/BitSwanPump/doc/declarative.md

 ```
 !DATETIME_FORMAT
-datetime: <...>
+value: <... of datetime, int or float>
 format: <...>
 ````

-The date is specified by `datetime`, which by default is current UTC time.
+The date/time is specified by `value`, which by default is current UTC time.
+`int` or `float` values are considered as a UNIX timestamps.

 Format example: "%Y-%m-%d %H:%M:%S"